Dum Maaro Dum (film)

+Jump Games, an Indian mobile video game developer, also released a platformer based on the film.

 Plot

 The film starts with a footballer, Lawrence "Lorry" Gomes, who gets admission into an American college.
 Due to insufficient funds, he is unable to fulfill his dream.
 On the other hand, his girlfriend Tani got a scholarship to the US.
 Though he is happy with his girlfriend's achievement, he becomes depressed for not fulfilling his own dream.
 His friend Ricky tells him that he can get him into the college, but Lorry will have to smuggle drugs along with him.
 Lorry agrees and, at the airport, successfully passes the X-ray machine.

 ACP Vishnu Kamath is a previously corrupt cop who had accepted a lot of bribes to satisfy his family.
 However, his family died in a car accident.
 Several years later, he is offered a job by the Chief Minister of Goa: to flush out all the drug dealers in Goa, which he accepts.
 His success leads to a panic among the drug suppliers.
 The drug dealers gather for a meeting led by Zoey Mendosa.
 Zoey guarantees them that their drugs will be in safe hands if they are given to a mysterious person named Michael Barbosa.
 Kamath decides to chase Michael Barbosa and finds out about Ricky.

 When Kamath reaches Ricky, he is already dead.
-Kamath finds out about his cocaine-smuggling and his girlfriend, Rozanna.
+Kamath finds out about his cocaine smuggling and his girlfriend, Rozanna.
 They reach the airport on the same day Lorry is about to leave.
 Kamath encounters Rozanna and finds a photo of Lorry in her phone.
 She is allowed to go due to a lack of evidence.
-Kamath then identifies Lorry as the person he had seen in Rozanna's phone.
+Kamath then identifies Lorry as the person he had seen on Rozanna's phone.
 They detain him and find cocaine stuffed in his bag.
 Lorry is sent to juvenile jail, where his friend, DJ Joaquim "Joki" Fernandes, tries to get him out.
 It is then revealed that Zoey and Joki used to be in a relationship.
-Zoey wanted to be an air hostess, but failed.
+Zoey wanted to be an air hostess but failed.
 Joki introduced her to his boss, Lorsa Biscuita, a.k.a. the Biscuit, who had worldwide contacts.
 With the help of his contacts, Biscuit got her a job in the airlines, though she had to smuggle cocaine to international regions to repay him.
 She ended up getting caught and was sentenced to 14 years in jail.
 Biscuit's contact got her free in 14 days, but to repay him, she had to sleep with Biscuit.
 She broke up with Joki and made her life drug-dealing with Biscuit.